COVID-19 vaccines offer families hope that everyday life, including school, can get back to normal.

-In addition to having plans in place to keep students safe, there are other factors that school communities need to address:
+In addition to safety plans, there are other factors that school communities need to address:

 Students at higher risk.
-While COVID-19 school policies can reduce risk, they will not prevent it.
 Some students with high-risk

-medical conditions may need other accommodations.
-Talk with your pediatrician and school staff (including school nurses) to see if your child needs additional solutions to help ensure safety at school.
+medical conditions may need extra accommodations to stay safe.
+Talk with your pediatrician and school staff, including school nurses, to see if your child needs additional solutions.

 Students with disabilities.
-The impact of schools being closed may have been greater for students with disabilities.
-They may have a difficult time transitioning back to school after missing out on instruction time as well as school-based services such as occupational, physical and
+School reopening plans may have a greater impact on students with disabilities.
+It may be hard to transition back to in-school learning after missing out on instruction time.
+They may have had less access to school-based services such as occupational, physical and

-speech-language therapy and mental health support counseling.
-School should review the needs of each child with an
+speech-language therapy or mental health support counseling.
+Schools should review the needs of each child with an

-Individual Education Program before they return to school, and providing services even if they are done virtually.
+Individualized Education Program (IEP) before they return to school, and provide services even if virtual learning.

 Behavioral health/emotional support.
-Your child's school should anticipate and be prepared to address a wide range of mental health needs of students and staff.
-This includes providing mental health support for any student struggling with
+Your child's school should be prepared to support a wide range of mental health needs during the pandemic.
+This includes recognizing signs of anxiety or distress.
+Students may be

 suicidal thoughts or behavior get needed support.